ocapn/ocapn/draft-specifications/Model.md

 result on one peer if passed over OCapN to another peer and compared there, regardless of whether either value is a presence on either peer.

-Although Remotables and Promises are both Capabilities for delivering messages, Promises do not support pass-invariant identity comparison.

 > - **Guile**: a function
 > - **JavaScript**: A *far object* or a *remote presence* of that far object.
 >   ```js